 North Yemen has proposed that an Arab Summit conference be convened urgently to discuss what it termed "dangers" threatening the Arab World.

-North Yemen has proposed that an Arab Summit conference be convened urgently to discuss what it termed "dangers" threatening the Arab World.
+Background: North Yemen has proposed that an Arab Summit conference be convened urgently to discuss what it termed "dangers" threatening the Arab World.
 The proposal has been submitted to the Arab League, and the two questions likely to top the agenda at any Summit are security in the Red Sea region and the Middle East situation since the election victory in Israel of the right-wing Likud alliance.

 SYNOPSIS: In an effort to get the Summit proposal off the ground North Yemeni Prime Minister Abdulaziz Adbulghani arrived in Cairo on Thursday (16 June) for talks with Egyptian Prime Minister Mamdouh Salem and President Anwar Sadat.
 Mr Sadat has said that Egypt would only participate in the Summit if it had an agreed package of subjects to discuss.
 The North Yemenis will also have to give Syria similar assurances.